jeremiahwilson/dotfiles/README.md

 To stow `~/.config/nvim`, you put the files in `/.dotfiles/.config/nvim`.

 Any time you add a new file to `.dotfiles/`, you need to run `stow .` from within `.dotfiles/`. \
-When you do that, you'll need to delete or rename the original file in your home directory, or else it will conflict with the symlink stow creates.
+Before you do that, you'll need to delete or rename the original file in your home directory, or else it will conflict with the symlink stow creates.

 ## Dependencies